-Before you invest with an "all in one" mutual fund, be sure to cover all of the basics of investing.
+Before you invest with an "all-in-one" mutual fund, be sure to cover all of the basics of investing.

-How to Use Balanced Funds
+How Do You Use Balanced Funds?

-How to Choose Target-Date Funds
+How Do You Choose Target-Date Funds?

 Target-Date Funds are just as they sound: They are funds that invest for a particular date in time.
-These funds are common in 401(k) plans and can be used in the one-fund approach.
-If are investing for retirement, you may consider one of Vanguard's target retirement funds.
+These funds are common in 401(k) plans.
+And they can be used in the one-fund approach.
+If you are investing for retirement, you may consider one of Vanguard's target retirement funds.

-For example, someone who plans to retire in or near the year 2030, could use Vanguard Target Retirement 2030 (VTHRX).
-As the target retirement year draws closer, the fund manager will gradually decrease the stock allocation and increase the bond and cash allocation (evolving from aggressive to moderate to conservative) over time.
+For instance, let's say you plan to retire in or near the year 2050.
+You could use Vanguard Target Retirement 2050 Fund (VFIFX).
+As the target retirement year draws closer, the fund manager will gradually decrease the stock allocation and increase the bond and cash allocation.
+In other words, it will evolve from aggressive to moderate to conservative over time.

-Buyer beware: Target-Date Funds are the ultimate "lazy portfolio" but there are no one-size-fits-all funds.
-For example, an extremely conservative investor may not be comfortable with a target-date fund allocation if the allocation is too aggressive for their particular risk tolerance.
-Therefore you may want to do a little homework before investing by checking the asset allocation of the target-date fund.
+Buyer beware: Target-Date Funds are the ultimate "lazy portfolio."
+But there are no one-size-fits-all funds.
+An extremely conservative investor may not be comfortable with a target-date fund allocation if it is too aggressive for their particular risk tolerance.
+That means you may want to do a little homework before investing.
+Be sure to check the asset allocation of the target-date fund.

-Why Invest in Index Funds
+Why Invest in Index Funds?

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.